formsandflows/PACo/Releases/PACo-Core_Release notes_v2.2.md

 | Change | An internal change.
 No functional change. |
 | New feature | A new functionality. |
 | Update | An updated functionality. |

-From version 2, each release has its own numbering for bugs, changes, new features and updates.
-No continuous numbering is used as was the case prior to version 2.